rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part03/README.md

 ```

 Although all three of these interfaces will compile, none of them are considered functional interfaces.
 The Walk interface neither extends any functional interface classes
 nor defines any methods, so it is not a functional interface.
-The Dance method extends
+The `dance` method extends
- Sprint, which already includes a single abstract method, bringing the total to two abstract
+ `Sprint`, which already includes a single abstract method, bringing the total to two abstract
- methods; therefore, Dance is not a functional interface.
-Finally, the Crawl method defines
+ methods; therefore, `dance` is not a functional interface.
+Finally, the `crawl` method defines
  two abstract methods; therefore it cannot be a functional interface.

  In these examples, applying the `@FunctionalInterface` annotation to any of these